MichaelYochpaz/fromager/docs/index.rst

    <https://packaging.python.org/en/latest/glossary/#term-Built-Distribution>`__
    someone is installing was built from source in a known build environment compatible with their own environment
-2. All of the package’s dependencies were also built from source -- any binary package installed will have been built from source
+2. All of the package's dependencies were also built from source -- any binary package installed will have been built from source
 3. All of the build tools used to build these binary packages will also have been built from source